IG024: Surgery Guidelines for USDA Covered Non-Rodent Species and Agricultural Animals Used in Research and Teaching

 - Fluid loss occurs as a result of evaporation from body cavities and blood loss.

-- All animals will lose fluid while under anesthesia.
+- All animals will lose fluid while under general anesthesia.

 - Reduce fluid loss by: